 You can change your subscribed power several times in the same billing month, up to once a day.

-The change takes effect on the date you indicated on your request, which must be no earlier than 3 working days after your request.
+The change takes effect on the date you indicated on your request, which must be no earlier than 3 business days after your request.

-When the network needs to be strengthened, it shall apply to the first day of the month following the date strengthening work has been completed.
+When the network needs to be strengthened, it shall apply to the first day of the month following the date subscribed capacity during the last 12 running months;